hndoss/hndoss.github.io/_posts/2019-11-24-ansible-and-terraform-automated-deployments.md

 ```

 ---
-## Bucket
+## A Bucket
-This one is simple, just creating an empty bucket and configure it to be public.
+This one is simple: just create an empty bucket and configure it to be public.

 ```
 # bucket.tf